Thanvish07/AI-IOT-Lab/themes.md

   - image: "/AI-IOT-Lab/assets/images/PA.png" # FIXED PATH
     title: "Predictive Modeling & AI"
     excerpt: "Using advanced machine learning techniques to forecast energy demand and occupancy patterns, bridging the gap between sensors and actionable intelligence."

-  # If you have a 4th image, add it here with the full path like above
-  - image: "/AI-IOT-Lab/assets/images/energy_analytics.png"
-    title: "Energy Analytics"
-    excerpt: "Developing data-driven frameworks to benchmark building energy performance and identify savings potential across city-scale infrastructures."
 ---

 Our research lies at the intersection of **Cyber-Physical Systems (CPS)** and **Data Science**, specifically applied to smart built environments and energy sustainability.